sylviasullivan/atmsci-resources/README.md

 [Zero buoyancy plume model](https://singh.sci.monash.edu/plume.shtml), [increasing CAPE in a warmer world](https://www.pnas.org/content/pnas/114/44/11657.full.pdf) - CAPE increases with environmental saturation deficit in proportion to entrainment, and CAPE extremes will intensify with warming.

+[Environmental controls on tropical MCS precip](schiro-et-al.pdf) - Our previous work on the precipitation intensity from mesoscale storms and its dependence on environmental conditions like CAPE and CWVC.
+Useful comparisons, e.g. with Fig 1.

 # Technical German

 [Neue sturmauflösende Klimamodelle](stuermische-zeiten-fuer-klimaforschung.pdf) - Artikel über neue Klimamodelle von der Zeitschrift Physik in unserer Zeit